ExMember/exmember.github.io/_drafts/2026-05-09-my-van-needs-a-separating-toilet.md

 Worse still,
 sealed-bag toilets
 are complicated
+and have
-with a lot
+a lot
 of moving parts.
 It is likely
 that something
 will go wrong
-with them.
+with them
-And very unlikely
+and very unlikely
 that I'd be able
 to fix it
 when it did.